To put it simply, video ad networks help both publishers and advertisers to trade video ad impressions at scale.

 So, there’s no way you can say which one of them performs well for you without experimenting.
 We advise you to start with outstream and if your readers are willing to stay longer, then add in-stream video ads.

-In case you have no video content, you can still use a video syndication service to place contextually matching videos and ads on top of them (We’ll see the networks offering video syndication services in the list below).
+In case you have no video content, you can still use a video syndication service to place contextually matching videos and ads on top of them.
+Here’s a list of video players suitable for monetization.
+(We’ll see the networks offering video syndication services in the list below).

 Is it worth it?